kabs-d/finer-multimodal-canonicalization/reports/bidirectional_decoder_transfer.md

 | OpenAI B/32 → LAION, target → source | 70.80% | 43.10% | 66.02% | 70.21% |
 | OpenAI L/14 → FLAVA, source → target | 71.08% | 43.24% | 61.41% | 67.88% |
 | OpenAI L/14 → FLAVA, target → source | 70.71% | 34.29% | 62.21% | 70.68% |

-## Protocol note

-The linear numbers reuse the original five Phase I decoder checkpoints.
-The two-layer MLP is an exploratory capacity probe using the same frozen embedding caches, CUB split, seeds, and masked class-balanced BCE loss, but a different validation stopping score and threshold implementation.
-Its improvement should therefore be treated as preliminary until rerun under the fully locked Phase I selection protocol.

 Machine-readable summaries: